August 2nd, 2021

 If there's one thing that can throw you off your game, it's a broken PS4™ controller.
 And like other common PlayStation® 4 issues—such as overheating, software crashes, or autoejecting discs—it can be extremely frustrating when you don't know what caused the problem or how to fix it.

 Fortunately, when tech breaks, Asurion Experts know how to get things back up and running.
 They help millions of customers (and counting) every day, whether it's speeding up a slow laptop or finding the best gaming monitors and TVs.
 Has your PlayStation 4 controller failed you?
-Check out these tips for resetting your device so it works like it should.
+Check out these tips for resetting your device so it works as it should.

 Why is my PS4 controller not working?